-Le Brun’s exhibition at The Gallery at Windsor will feature 16 works in total, including new large-scale paintings and important private loans.
-The second part of the exhibition, opening a week later in New York, will feature 12 new paintings, demonstrating the breadth of scale that characterizes the artist’s most recent work.
+Le Brun’s exhibition at The Gallery at Windsor featured 16 works in total, including new large-scale paintings and important private loans.
+The second part of the exhibition, opened a week later in New York, featured 12 new paintings, demonstrating the breadth of scale that characterizes the artist’s most recent work.

 Music and its relationship to composition have always been central to Le Brun’s creative process, and the importance of this dialogue became more explicit in 2015 when British composer Richard Birchall produced a new piano piece inspired by one of Le Brun’s paintings, Cloud, which debuted in a solo exhibition of his work in London 2015.
 Chords, texture, tone, rhythm, layering: much of this language speaks equally to painting and music.

-The title of these exhibitions, Composer, is deliberately intended to highlight the aesthetic and essential qualities of painting – shape, scale, texture and color – and the artists’ role in their arrangement.
+The title of these exhibitions, Composer, deliberately highlights the aesthetic and essential qualities of painting – shape, scale, texture and color – and the artists’ role in their arrangement.
 Under the hand of the painter and composer the raw material of noise becomes sound and visual chaos becomes form.
 Whether Wassily Kandinsky and Arnold Schoenberg, or Philip Guston and Morton Feldman, historically there have always been strong relationships and critical exchanges between composers of paintings and of music.